Q: What is the enrollment deposit and who is required to pay?

 Appeal Due Date

-Q: What happens if I decide not to attend CSU Stanislaus after accepting my admission offer?
+Q: What happens if I decide not to attend Stanislaus State after accepting my admission offer?

 A: Please notify the Admission Office as soon as possible if you have decided not to attend.
 If you have already registered for classes, be sure to drop all of your classes.
 If you were required to pay the enrollment deposit, this amount will be forfeited as the deposit is not refundable.
 If you decide to attend Stanislaus State in the future, you will need to reapply for admission and meet the admission requirements and deadlines at that time, including paying the enrollment deposit.